Anatomy of Kubeshark

 Full Architecture

-Workers are deployed, one per node, at the node level, to sniff traffic and listen to requests on port 30001 on each node.
+Workers are deployed, as nodes daemonsets, to sniff traffic.
+Workers listen to requests coming usually from the Hub on port 30001 on each node.

 The Hub is a single container deployed at the Control Plane level.
-It consolidates information received from all the Workers and listens to requests on port 8898.
+It consolidates information received from all the Workers and listens to requests on port 8898 coming usually from the dashboard.

 All ports are configurable.